-After visiting this temple you will find that the Muslim locals are celebrating this temple despite being Hindu Buddhist.
+After visiting this temple you will find that the Muslim locals are celebrating this temple despite this being Hindu Buddhist shrine.
 The main attraction in between the Perwara Temple is the twin temple viharas or the main shrine building.
 These two sacred buildings are the most prominent multi-storey structure in all of Java.

 Ratu Boko Temple

 Real ruins of Ratu Boko Temple are found on the plateau surface.
 Water and heat have destroyed this temple through time.
 The remains of the structure indicate that the site was the castle or palace of the royal families or the kingdom of Sailendra or Mataram.
 There is a broken stone outer wall, a dry brick wall, and a guard room at the highest point in the area.
 If you head to the summit, you’ll enjoy a panoramic view of Mount Merapi.
 The sunset views are stunning from that sight.

 The largest Buddhist temple in the center of Mahayana sect is the Sewu Temple.
 Around the central temple, there are four rings comprising four smaller temples dedicated to different gods.
 The Sewu Temple is the second Buddhist temple in Java, about a mile from the Hindu Prambanan Temple.
 A close look shows that ancient Hindus and Buddhists lived in peace.
 The large entrance to the main temple to the east contains an inscription that has existed since the year 792.
 The Sewu Temple was one of the most important active religious temples in Java that started in the eighth century.